The Oxley Highway

 The road actually rides better in the opposite direction to above and I have always ridden it from east to west the next day on the return.
 I wanted to explain the road in the above way as many people do approach from the west first due to the lead in roads of the Thunderbolts way from the south or going via Ebor or the Gwydir range from the north.

 Is it the best?
 I dont think there is exists an exact number one road as different bikes suit different roads and we all like different things.
-It is however unrivaled as the road having the most tight corners in Australia.
+It is however unrivaled as the road having the most corners in Australia.
 I personally think its forms one of our top 3 rides along with The Great Alpine Road and The Great Ocean Road.
-The style of each road is very different so each is great in its own way.
+The style of each road is very different so each is excellent in its own way.
 For Brisbane people this is the only one of those three within reasonably easy reach so that and the fact that the nearby Thunderbolts way and Nymbodia and Waterfall way are also wonderful riding add up to make this a must do riding experience.
-Seriously, do make the effort to go and ride these roads, they are special and becoming rare as increased traffic and safety concerns requires authorities to straighten out all our roads.
+Seriously, do make the effort to go and ride these roads, they are special and becoming rare as increased traffic and safety concerns requires authorities to straighten out our roads.
+A great Easter ride destination from Brisbane or Sydney.